Data-Stalkers/Timder-Users/README.md

 #### NOTES:
 - If querying for a single user object, a single user object is returned
 - If querying for a list through REST, an array of user objects is returned.
-- If querying for a list through SQS, the array will be wrapped in an object which also has a query key containing the original query
+- If querying for a list through SQS, the array will be wrapped in an object which also has a query key containing the original query.
+- The query object from SQS response can be used as a request ID when attempting to match user queue results.

 ## Requirements